 Tips for Choosing the Right Accounting Program

-When it comes to your accounting school, choose quality over everything else and don’t be afraid of challenge.
+When it comes to your accounting school, choose quality over everything else and don’t be afraid of a challenge.
 An AACSB-accredited program with tough entry and assessment criteria is the most likely to prepare you for the CPA exam and for an accounting career.
 Make sure to check the most recent CPA exam pass rates and graduate employment statistics, as well as student evaluations and national rankings.
 Highly qualified faculty and a thorough curriculum are also hallmarks of a good accounting program.

 How to Become an Accountant or CPA

 It takes hard work and years of study to become a successful accountant, but if your eyes are set on the world of business and finance, you’ll find that there are few careers more rewarding than this.
-You will need a wide range of skills in business, economics and finance, and a minimum of a four-year degree in order to work in entry-level accounting positions.
+You will need a wide range of skills in business, economics, and finance, and a minimum of a four-year degree in order to work in entry-level accounting positions.